jrdefideveloper/coding-interview/medium-problems/medium-problems.md

 1. `Min Heap Construction` - Pretty easy to understand.
 Although I highly doubt anyone would straight up ask an interviewee to write a minHeap class from scratch.
 This is so academic that only someonone that recently took a Computer Science 101 class would remember.
 2. `Linked List Construction` -

+Focused more on system design tips and questions.

+# *September 05, 2021*

+1. `Linked List Construction` - Not bad.
+Great review.

 # Random thoughts